oatlog/oatlog/doc/report/main.typ

 This representation spells out $a+b$ twice, which may be acceptable for small expressions but quickly becomes cumbersome for larger expressions such as in the quadratic formula.
 We can avoid this using variable substitutions: let $t=a+b$ in $t dot 2 dot (t+2)$.
-The equivalent of this for the tree representation is allow re-use of syntactically identical expressions, which turns the tree into a DAG#footnote[While technically all directed trees are also DAGs, that is pedantry.]
+The equivalent of this for the tree representation is to allow re-use of syntactically identical expressions, which turns the tree into a DAG#footnote[While technically all directed trees are also DAGs, that is pedantry.]
 (Directed Acyclic Graph). @fig_background_expression_tree_and_dag shows the tree and DAG representations side by side.
 This transform is often called common subexpression elimination.

 #figure(
   grid(
     columns: (1fr, 1fr),
     fletcher.diagram(
-      spacing: 2.2em,
+      spacing: (4em, 3em),
       node-stroke: 1pt,
       node-shape: circle,
       {